bthallion/poker-range-converter/README.md

 - Does not handle percentage weights, as PokerCruncher for Android doesn't either.
 I tend to define partial combos using suits instead of percentage weights for this reason.
 - Assumes you've installed Flopzilla on a windows machine in the normal location, easy enough to change locally
+- The newdefs3 parser is very experimental, it expects ranges to be nested in no more than 2 categories deep